-Based on the use of the patent under dispute the following legal consequences can be summarized.
+Based on the use of the Patent at Issue the following legal consequences can be summarized:

 The Plaintiff is entitled to injunctive relief from Defendants to an adjudicated extent, pursuant to art.
-64, item 1 EPC §§ 139, item 1, 10 PatG (Patent Act).
-By distributing the affected embodiment, Defendants have indirectly infringed on the patent under dispute at least in negligent fashion, so that pursuant to art.
-64, item 1 EPC, §§ 139 item 2, 10 PatG, they are bound to pay damages to the extent as evident from the tenor.
-Inasmuch as the actual amount of damages has not yet been assessed, a justified interest of the Plaintiff is to be recognized in having the Defendant's liability for damages first of all determined and admitted on its merit (§ 256, cl.
-1 Civil Process Order).
-Defendants shall provide information and present an accounting of their infringement activities to the admitted extent (art.
-64, item 1 EPC, § 140b Patent Act, §§ 242, 259 Civil Code), and this shall include presentation of order confirmations in the form of purchase orders and billing invoices (cp.
-Benkard/Rogge/Grabinski, I.c., § 139 Patent Act Rn.
-89a, § 140b Patent Act Rn.
-8).
-The validated claims for destruction follow - as far as direct infringement actions exist, thus, in this case with reference to the tenor described in I. 1. lit. a) - from Art.
+64, item 1 EPÜ (European Patent Convention) §§ 139, item 1, 10 PatG (Patent Act).
+By distributing the affected embodiment, Defendants have infringed on the Patent at Issue at least in negligent fashion, so that pursuant to art.
+64, item 1 EPÜ, §§ 139 item 2, 10 PatG, they are bound to pay damages to the extent as evident from the tenor.
+Inasmuch as the actual amount of damages has not yet been assessed, a justified interest of the Plaintiff is to be recognized in having the Defendant's liability for damages first of all determined and admitted on its merit (§ 256, Civil Process Order).
+The Defendants are required to disclose - to the adjudged extent - their infringing activities and to present accounts (art.
+64, item 1 European Patent Convention in combination with § 140b Patent Act, §§ 242, 259 BGB German Civil Code).
+The granted destruction claims result from art.
 64, item 1 EPC, § 140a Patent Act.